Illustration showing moisture arrows rising through brick wall base causing salt attack damage

 Salt attack is a damage mechanism, not a single problem with a single fix.
 The salts destroying your brickwork need moisture to move — without it, they stay dormant.
 Stop the moisture source and you stop the salt cycle.
 That's why the first step is always identifying where the moisture is coming from.

-When rising damp is the source, DampBlock™ AQ50 is injected into the mortar course at the base of the wall through small holes drilled at close intervals.
+When rising damp is the source of the salt attack, DampBlock™ AQ50 is injected into the mortar course at the base of the wall through small holes drilled at close intervals.
 The resin spreads through the masonry and cures to form a permanent damp proof course — a brand-new DPC, without removing a single brick.
 Non-toxic, completely odourless, and most treatments are completed in a single day.

 When the salt source is drainage, contaminated fill, or coastal exposure, the fix targets that specific cause — redirecting water, replacing fill, or protecting the masonry from further salt ingress.
 The free assessment identifies which scenario applies to your property and maps the full extent of the damage.